poojarao8/IACS_computes_2019/_notebooks/day1_Conditionals.md

 elif my_number < 20:
     print("my_number is greater than 10 but less than 20")
 ```

+    my_number is greater than 10 but less than 20

 3) Write some code that checks if a number is less than 10 or less than 20.
 If it's less than 10, print `my_number is less than 10`.
 If it's less than 20 but greater than 10, print `my_number is greater than 10 but less than 20`.
 If the number is neither of these, print `my_number is greater than 20`.